Trying To Get My Head Around Cinema Quality And The Real World

 This is what I see (or often don’t).

-A three dimensional fullness, enough depth of field to look like the eye sees, a perception of lots of sharpness even if it is disguised by other factors and no flatness in tones or subject rendering.
+A three dimensional fullness, enough depth of field to look like the eye sees, a perception of lots of sharpness even if it is disguised by other factors and micro sharpness is missing and no flatness in tones or subject rendering.
+In other words realistic and beautiful.

-Really shallow depth has its place, but it needs to be natural fall-off, not forced.
-Few pro cinematographers use unnatural shallow depth, because it looks like a lens trick.
+Really shallow depth has its place, but it needs to have natural looking fall-off, not forced razors edge stuff, which is a video tell tale.
+Few pro cinematographers use unnatural looking shallow depth, because it looks like a lens trick.
 F4 in full frame (f2.8 in Super35 or f2 in M43) is far more commonly used than f1.4 and if 1.4 is used, it is often in context with distance, so the effect is less obvious.

-This scene from Barry Linden was shot with a super fast lens to emulate genuine low light interiors from the period, but greater working distance has rendered the subjects naturally to the eye.
-If really shallow depth and field flatness are used, they need to true to the eye.
-In this shot we feel like we are looking at it from across a room.
+This scene from Barry Linden was shot with a super fast lens to emulate genuine low light interiors from the period, but greater working distance and the lens has rendered the subjects naturally to the eye.
+If really shallow depth of field, with unnatural flatness are used, they need to true to the eye.
+In this shot we feel like we are looking from across a room.

 This shot from The Bear is beautiful, but it pushes reality.
 The perspective, compression and depth of field are an obvious technical manipulation that we accept in context, but are aware of because this is something our eyes cannot do.
-Unlike the shot above, we struggle to put ourselves in this space naturally.
+Unlike the shot above, we struggle to put ourselves in this space naturally, but accept that it is a part of modern cinematography.

-This depth is dreamy to match the need of the shot, but it is not how we see naturally with too much compression and far too shallow depth of field at the viewing distance.
+This depth is dreamy to match the need of the shot, but it is not how we see naturally with too much compression and far too shallow rendering of depth of field at this viewing distance.

 This is even less natural, showing strong lens compression and magnification and less than natural to the eye Bokeh.